Signal (software): Limitations

-Signal requires that the user provides a phone number for verification, eliminating the need for user names or passwords and facilitating contact discovery (see below).
+Signal requires that the user provide a telephone number for verification, eliminating the need for user names or passwords and facilitating contact discovery (see below).
 The number does not have to be the same as on the device's SIM card; it can also be a VoIP number or a landline as long as the user can receive the verification code and have a separate device to set up the software.
 A number can only be registered on one mobile device at a time.
 Account registration requires an iOS or Android device.

-This mandatory connection to a phone number (a feature Signal shares with WhatsApp, KakaoTalk, and others) has been criticized as a "major issue" for privacy-conscious users who are not comfortable with giving out their private phone number.
+This mandatory connection to a telephone number (a feature Signal shares with WhatsApp, KakaoTalk, and others) has been criticized as a "major issue" for privacy-conscious users who are not comfortable with giving out their private number.
 A workaround is to use a secondary phone number.
-The ability to choose a public, changeable username instead of sharing one's phone number is a widely-requested feature.
+The ability to choose a public, changeable username instead of sharing one's phone number was a widely-requested feature.
+This feature was added to the beta version of Signal in February 2024.

 Using phone numbers as identifiers may also create security risks that arise from the possibility of an attacker taking over a phone number.
 A similar vulnerability was used to attack at least one user in August 2022, though the attack was performed via the provider of Signal's SMS services, not any user's provider.
-The threat of this attack can be mitigated with the use of Signal's registration lock, which, when enabled, requires the user to enter a PIN to register the phone number on a new device.
+The threat of this attack can be mitigated by enabling Signal's Registration Lock feature, a form of two-factor authentication that requires the user to enter a PIN to register the phone number on a new device.

-When linking Signal Desktop to a mobile device, the conversations history will not be synced; only the new messages will be shown on Signal Desktop.